fauxless/crosscode-ninja-skin-rework/README.md

 1.0.6 - 2022 / 6 / 1  - Merged pull request that should fix issues with package.json (Greatly appreciated)

 1.0.7 - 2022 / 8 / 11  - Created a proper release and updated the readme.
 No new files have been added.

+1.0.8 - 2022 / 8 / 17  - Potentially fixed an issue with loading into Rookie Harbour.
+If there's further issues with this area let me know.